Cars brands and logos that start with K

 Kaiser Logo

 Throughout the history of the American automotive industry, Kaiser Industries is remembered as one of the leading manufacturers of the industry’s “golden age.”
-Founded in Michigan by two passionate natures, Henry J. Kaiser and Joseph W. Fraser, it became the foundation upon which several brands were later born.
-In 20 years, the company managed to produce several original passenger cars with different body styles – sedans and hatchbacks, hardtops and Jeeps, and compact economy sedans.
-The release of Jeep in civilian and military variants brought it world fame, and the Darrin became the first sports car in American history made with fiberglass.
-In 1963, the brand already had a new name, Kaiser Jeep, sold to American Motors.
+Founded in Michigan by two passionate individuals, Henry J. Kaiser and Joseph W. Fraser, it became the foundation for several later-born brands.
+In 20 years, the company produced several original passenger cars with different body styles, sedans and hatchbacks, hardtops and Jeeps, and compact economy sedans.
+The release of the Jeep in civilian and military variants brought it worldwide fame, and the Darrin became the first sports car in American history to be made of fiberglass.
+In 1963, the brand had already adopted the new name Kaiser Jeep and was sold to American Motors.

 Koenig Specials